 Speech and language skills are screened in kindergarten and on a referral basis by speech clinicians.
 Gross-motor and fine-motor skills, academic and social-emotional skills are assessed by the teachers and support staff.
 Screening activities include: review of group-based data such as cumulative enrollment and health records, report cards and academic skills scores.
 Identified needs from these screening sources, as well as information obtained from parents and outside agencies, is assessed, noted within the student’s record and discussed with parents.

 Clairton City School District has intervention/prevention teams in place to support students as a pre-referral system.
 At the elementary school (K-5), a child study team, known as ESAP, has been established as part of the pre-referral intervention process.
-The team consists of principals, social worker, regular education teachers, special education teachers, speech therapist and school psychologist.
+The team consists of principals, social worker, regular education teachers, literacy coach, speech therapist and school psychologist.
 The ESAP Team assists teachers and parents with supporting students who are experiencing academic, behavioral, medical, emotional and social skills difficulties.

-Students receive a minimum of 45 minutes of core instruction (Tier I) in Reading using Journeys and Mathematics with Bridges in Mathematics, along with a 45-minute period of intervention/enrichment (Tier II) for both content areas.
+Students receive a minimum of 45 minutes of core instruction (Tier I) in Reading using Storytown and Mathematics with Go Math!, along with a 45-minute period of intervention/enrichment (Tier II) for both content areas.
 Teachers provide multiple opportunities for students to have access to a variety of texts with much time devoted to reading during the literacy block.
 Fluency groups provide students the opportunity to partner read and work in small groups with the teachers.
-Bridges Mathematics is aligned to Common Core and provides an interactive approach with a major emphasis on number sense and the use of manipulatives.
+Go Math! is aligned to Common Core and provides an interactive approach with a major emphasis on number sense and the use of manipulatives.
 Students also receive at least a 45-minute period of instruction for English Language Arts (Writing, Grammar, and Spelling).
 Clairton Elementary has adopted Lucy Calkins’ Units of Studies for Teaching Argument, Informational and Narrative Writing using Writing Workshop.

 Clairton Elementary also has a multi-faceted system in place to provide Tiered Interventions to students in Kindergarten – 5th grade.
 Flexible intervention groups are created periodically when teachers meet during grade-level PLC meetings.
 Groups are based on data, and allow teachers to meet the needs of individual students.
 Students in Kindergarten-2nd grade receive daily reading intervention using Saxon Phonics.
 Waterford Early Learning in Reading, Mathematics, and Science is also used daily in Kindergarten-2nd grade classrooms.
-Title I Paraprofessionals, one per grade level, are available for students in Kindergarten-5th grade to provide targeted Tier II intervention for students needing Strategic Intervention in small groups for reading and/or mathematics.
-A Reading Tutor is also employed to provide Intensive Intervention.
-A Reading Specialist coordinates all supplemental instruction provided for by the Title I Paraprofessionals and Reading Tutor using a multitude of research-based interventions.
+Title I Paraprofessionals, one per grade level, are available for students in Kindergarten-3rd grade to provide targeted Tier II intervention for students needing Strategic Intervention in small groups.
+A Reading Tutor is employed to provide Intensive Intervention to students in 3rd-5th grade.
+A Literacy Coach coordinates all supplemental instruction provided for by the Title I Paraprofessionals and Reading Tutor using a multitude of research-based interventions.
 Read Naturally, Rewards, Step-by-Step, and Sonday are just a few of the programs being utilized for targeted intervention.

 Students are assessed a minimum of three times per year using a variety of benchmark assessments.
-Students in 3rd-8th grade take assessments at least three times per year that are aligned to the PSSA assessments in Mathematics and English Language Arts.
+Kindergarten through 5th grade use DIBELS Next.
+GMADE is used up to 2nd grade, and students in 3rd-5th grade take the 4Sight Assessments in Mathematics and English Language Arts.
 Data is analyzed regularly by teachers in grade-level Professional Learning Communities for Benchmark Assessments, as well as formative and classroom assessments.
 Progress monitoring continues throughout the year and groups are adjusted as needed after data is reviewed by grade level teams.

-Students taking the Keystones Exams in grades 9-11 are provided intervention through proficiency courses during the year and a Keystone Camp during the summer.
+Students taking the Keystones Exams in grades 9-11 are provided support by an Interventionist.
 Data from the Keystone Exams, CDTs, as well as assessments developed through OnHand Schools are used to assist the Interventionist as to strengths and weaknesses of groups as well as well as individual students.
 Additional intervention may be made available to students as a push-in support during content-area instruction or as a pull-out resource for small group intervention during the regular school day.
-Students may also receive additional help after school during Clairton Achieves.
+The Interventionist is also available after school.

 In addition, Clairton City School District offers support to the students and the community through the School Based Behavioral Health Team.
-This program is implemented in grades K-12 and continues in the 2019-2020 school year.
+This program is implemented in grades K-12.
 This is a collaboration between Community Care Behavioral Health Services, the Allegheny County Office of Behavioral Health and Clairton City School District.
 This program will provide students with intensive behavioral health needs, individual, and family support.
 Students will be referred to this program through ESAP and SAP.

 When the evaluation report is completed, parents are invited, if necessary, to a multidisciplinary team meeting to review findings and plan for the student’s needs.
 After the MDT evaluation is completed, the parents are given a NOREP, which they sign to indicate their agreement or disagreement with the recommendation.